 It was revealed that if boundaries are removed from all the runs he has scored, Tendulkar ran 353 kms to collect runs through between the wicket.

-"There is more awareness today, there are different training methods.
-It's need of the hour.
+“There is more awareness on Friday, there are different training methods.
+It’s need of the hour.
 The Indian team is one of the best in the world.
 In early 90s it was not to be seen.
 The infrastructure has improved.
 Players have learnt how to dive.
 The guys are particular about what to eat and when to eat?

 Tendulkar said one must not stop while facing challenges and difficulties since success might be “at the next corner”.